albertcbraun/TextSeekBar/README.md

 ## Description

-A compound view which combines a TextView object with a horizontal SeekBar.
+A compound view which places a TextView object to the left of a horizontal SeekBar.
 The TextView is automatically updated with the value of the SeekBar as the user adjusts it.

-There's also a "spacing" attribute in the TextSeekBar's XML tag which lets you specify the distance between the TextView and its SeekBar.
+There's a "spacing" attribute in the TextSeekBar's XML tag which lets you specify the distance between the TextView and its SeekBar.

 ![Screenshot](https://github.com/albertcbraun/TextSeekBar/blob/master/screenshot.png "Screen shot")